Constantine XI Palaiologos: Historiography

 Constantine's death marked the end of the Byzantine Empire, an institution tracing its origin to Constantine the Great's foundation of Constantinople as the Roman Empire's new capital in 330.
 Even as their realm gradually became more restricted to only Greek-speaking lands, the people of the Byzantine Empire continually maintained that they were Romaioi (Romans), not Hellenes (Greeks); as such, Constantine's death also marked the end of the line of Roman Emperors started by Augustus 1,480 years earlier.
-Constantine's death and the fall of Constantinople also marked the true birth of the Ottoman Empire, which dominated much of the eastern Mediterranean until its fall in 1922.
+Constantine's death and the fall of Constantinople also marked the true birth of the Ottoman Empire, which dominated much of the eastern Mediterranean until its official dissolution in 1922.
 The conquest of Constantinople had been a dream of Islamic armies since the 8th century and through its possession, Mehmed II and his successors claimed to be the heirs of the Roman emperors.

-There is no evidence that Constantine ever rejected the hated union of the Churches achieved at Florence in 1439 after spending a lot of energy to realize it.
+There is no evidence that Constantine ever rejected the controversial union of the Churches achieved at Florence in 1439 after spending a lot of energy to realize it.
 Many of his subjects had chastised him as a traitor and heretic while he lived and he, like many of his predecessors before him, died in communion with the Church of Rome.
 Nevertheless, Constantine's actions during the fall of Constantinople and his death fighting the Turks redeemed the popular view of him.
 The Greeks forgot or ignored that Constantine had died a "heretic", and many considered him a martyr.
 In the eyes of the Orthodox Church, Constantine's death sanctified him and he died a hero.
 In Athens, the modern capital of Greece, there are two statues of Constantine: a colossal monument depicting the emperor on horseback on the waterfront of Palaio Faliro, and a smaller statue in the city's cathedral square, which portrays the emperor on foot with a drawn sword.
 There are no statues of emperors such as Basil II or Alexios I Komnenos, who were significantly more successful and died of natural causes after long and glorious reigns.